Premier League Player of the Season: Ranking the candidates

 5. Ivan Toney (Brentford)

-Brentford’s main man has 15 goals and is leading their unlikely charge for Europe.
+Brentford’s main man is only behind Kane and Haaland in goals and is leading their unlikely charge for Europe.
 The Bees and Toney were supposed to be a bit of a one-season wonder but that isn’t the case.
 Toney has developed his game and like Kane, he links up play superbly and if he doesn’t score, he makes sure to help create plenty of chances.
 Off the pitch the FA charging him with alleged breaches of their betting rules is hanging over him but on it Toney has been incredible.
 Plus, his penalty kick record, and technique, is amazing.

 4. Marcus Rashford (Manchester United)